Most people think learning more than one language at a time is a recipe for burnout.

 How Many Languages Should You Learn at Once in Light of This?

-Even better, you can use tactics like the Memory Palace technique to help, especially once you have an accurate understanding of how many words you need to learn.
+Even better, you can use ancient mental technology like the Memory Palace technique to help, especially once you have an accurate understanding of how many words you need to learn.

 There’s also the Memory Palace specifically for language learning to check out.